Munich Waldfriedhof

 The Munich Waldfriedhof is one of 29 cemeteries of Munich in Bavaria, Germany.
-It is one of the larger and more famous burial sites of the city, known for its park-like design and tombs of notable personalities.
+It is one of the largest and most famous burial sites of the city, known for its park-like design and tombs of notable personalities.
 The Waldfriedhof is considered the first woodland cemetery.

 Description

 The Munich Waldfriedhof is located in the southwest and borders several city districts today.
-It is separated in two sections, the old part and the new part (Alter Teil und Neuer Teil).
+It is separated in two sections, the old part and the new part (German: Alter Teil and Neuer Teil, respectively).
 It holds almost 60,000 graves.
 The Waldfriedhof is open every day from 8am and closes between 5pm and 8pm depending on the season.
 During the warmer months of the year the city arranges guided tours.
 The cemetery is connected to the public transport system MVV by several bus lines.
 Access to the graves by car is very limited.
-The cemetery borders the beginning Autobahn A95 in the south as well as other large roads in the north and east.
+The cemetery borders the beginning of the Autobahn A95 in the south as well as other major roads in the north and east.

+The cemetery is known for the Italian Military Cemetery (Italian: Cimitero Militare Italiano) in the new part (German: Neuer Teil) with 3,249 graves of Italian soldiers, 1,789 of the First World War and 1,459 of the Second World War.
+Built in 1922, its purpose was to remember those who died in Germany during both World Wars.